 One of the studies established the effects of onions on chickens.
 The study wants to know how garlic and onion affect body weight, carcass yield, and feeding cost.

-The result of the study discovered that 50 and 100 mg doses of garlic and onion increased the bodyweight of the chickens.
-And 100 mg of onions increase the chickens’ feed and water consumption.
+The result of the study discovered that 50 and 100 mg doses of garlic and onion increased the body weight of the chickens.
+And 100 mg of onions increases the chickens’ feed and water consumption.
 Also, the study claimed that those chickens that consumed 25 and 50 mg lessened the feeding cost of the treated flock at the end of 21 days trial period.

-Another study in 2017 focused on the manure of the chickens fed on several crops, including onions.
-Also, on how that consumption affects the ability of their waste to sprout seeds.
+Another study in 2017 focused on the manure of chickens fed on several crops, including onions.
+Also on how that consumption affects the ability of their waste to sprout seeds.

 Benefits Of Onions On Chickens

-Onions Nutritional Fact is 84 percent water, 1.8 grams of protein, and 40 mg of Calcium.
-More so, onions also cover 60 mg of Phosphorus and are excellent antimicrobial.
+Onion’s Nutritional Fact is 89.1 percent water, 1.1 grams of protein, and 29 mg of Phosphorus.
+More so, onions also contain 146 mg of Potassium and are excellent antimicrobials.

 100 Onions Nutrition